RamyaChitte/Women_Safety_App/README.md

 # SURAKSHA

 Safety for women has become a major issue as the day-by-day cases increasing in all over the world.
 This proposed project explains women's safety and their security by using an application to send alert message, showing safe location & alert authorities.
 It suggests a replacement view to use technology to guard women.
 In this project, an android-based smartphone with an integrated feature that alerts and provides location-based information.
-It provides self-defence and SMS alert when a woman is in danger The usage of smart phones equipped with GPS navigation unit have increased rapidly from 3% to more than 20% in the past five years.
-Hence, a smart phone can be used efficiently for personal safety or various other protection purposes especially for women.
-This app can be activated by a single click when the user feels she is in danger.
-This application communicates the user’s location to the registered contacts for every few seconds in the form of message.
-Thus, it acts like a sentinel following behind the person till the user feels she is safe.
-This project presents analysis a unique feature of this application to send the message to the registered contacts continuously once after pressing ‘ALARM’ button.
-Continuous location tracking information via SMS helps to find the location of the victim quickly and can be rescued safely.
-This application aims to ensure women safety.
-This is achieved by addressing the circumstances that compromise the safety of women in today’s day and age.
-This app ensures women are not put into such situations through various features offered by our system.
+It provides self-defence and SMS alert when a woman is in danger.
+The basic problem with the police handling of critical occurrences such as women’s harassment is that they are not always able to respond swiftly to distress calls.
+These limitations include not knowing the location of the crime and not knowing the crime is occurring at all.
+It is difficult for the victim to call the police confidently and quietly.
+So, the problem is to provide safety in a more efficient way for women by utilizing the advancements in technology.
+To aid in the removal of these prohibitions, this android mobile application presents the Women's Safety Application Suraksha, a smartphone app that provides a reliable way for women to inform about their location during emergency situations to their closed ones or also to call the police in an emergency.

 ## Objectives